stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 Another tradeoff is that persistent long-lived connections would enable a snooping attacker to passively capture persistence of connections, potentially making topology inference more powerful.
 Strong persistence can contribute to network self-partitioning (e.g., long distance links are less reliable, so they get culled, and eventually disconnected subgraphs might only connect to their own continent) ([source](https://github.com/bitcoin/bitcoin/issues/17326#issuecomment-550521262)).
 This added behavior should probably pair with a complementary behavior on the inbound side.
 As of now, about half the inbound slots are preserved for longest-connected peers.
 Half of those could be redirected to be preserved for peers with the longest-historically-connected time.
 Without some measure like this, persistent connection logic could be undermined by an attacker that fills the connection slots up on long-running static IPed nodes in order to cause the eviction of (or prevent connections from) the other hosts they hope to eclipse ([source](https://github.com/bitcoin/bitcoin/issues/17326#issuecomment-550521262)).

+### Other Countermeasure: Disallow inbounds from tried tables
+While this was not among the countermeasures recommended in the eclipse attack paper, [PR #8594](https://github.com/bitcoin/bitcoin/pull/8594) disabled that incoming peers could add their address to the tried tables just by connecting to the node.
+The actual attack presented in the eclipse paper used this method to populate the tried tables with attacker-controlled addresses while filling the new table with trash IPs.
+After #8594, addresses would only be added to tried when the connection was initiated by the node, making it much harder for an attacker to gain influence over the tried tables.

 ## Undeployed (or partially deployed) recommended countermeasures

 ### Countermeasure 7: More outgoing connections